nexmo-se/dialogflow-cx-connector/README.md

 ## Voice responses

-This connector code will send back Dialogflow agent's Text-to-Speech (TTS) voice responses over the same WebSocket in the other direction.
+This connector code will send back the DF CX agent's Text-to-Speech (TTS) voice responses over the same WebSocket in the other direction.

 ## Transcripts